lebpac/lebpac.github.io/meetings.md

 {% endcase %}
 {% endcapture %}

 You can find upcoming PAC meetings on the [calendar]({% link calendar.md %}).
-Meetings are held in the school library.
+Meetings are held in person in the school library and online via Zoom.

 ## Minutes